nataliepham25/recipe-manager/README.md

 - JSON file wrapped in an in-memory cache (read once on startup, no repeated disk reads)
 - Server-side filtering and search across recipe name, tags, ingredients, cuisine, and difficulty
 - Nutrition calculated server-side by joining ingredient data and scaling to serving size
-- Tailwind CSS with a custom Japandi-inspired design system — warm off-white palette, Georgia serif headings, editorial section labels (I chose this to give the app a more content first aesthetic since I am a home baker when I look at websites for recipes, I tend to look at a cleaner and more user friendly aesthetic.)
+- Tailwind CSS with a custom Japandi-inspired design system — warm off-white palette, Georgia serif headings, editorial section labels (I chose this to give the app a more content first aesthetic since I am a home baker when I look at websites for recipes, I tend to look for cleaner and more editorial recipe sites.)
 - AI assistant calls Claude API exclusively from the backend so the API key never reaches the client

 ### Completed Features